 When driving in Colorado, always obey the rules of the road.
 These rules include following the speed limit, using turn signals, and staying in your lane.
 You must also stop at all rest areas, even if you only have a short break.
 Here are some more specific Colorado rest area rules:

-- You must keep your vehicle completely stopped unless exiting or entering the rest area.
+• You must keep your vehicle completely stopped unless you are exiting or entering the rest area.

-- You are not allowed to park in a spot reserved for any other type of vehicle.
+• You are not consent to park in a spot reserved for any other type of vehicle.
 This includes parking in areas marked “No Parking.”

 If you travel at night, then you will need rest.
 When you travel to Colorado, you may wonder if the Teach Rest Areas allow overnight parking.